As Lacey Kimmel pulled her Jeep into The Tavern’s parking lot, she broke into a surprised grin. Woah. The place had

 Lacey made her way around the expansive brass and wood bar that was The Tavern’s centerpiece, weaving through flirty couples and lively after-work get-togethers, until she spied two free bar stools.
 Dropping her purse on one, she slid into the other, setting her phone on the bar.

-Instantly, a cocktail napkin appeared in front of her, and a bartender looking like the live version of Gaston from Beauty and the Beast gave her his winningest smile.
+Instantly, a cocktail napkin appeared in front of her, and a bartender looking like Gaston from Beauty and the Beast gave her his winningest smile.
 “Assume you’re not alone, amiright?” he asked, expertly tossing another napkin in front of Tasha’s empty stool.

 “Yeah, no- my friend’s coming,” Lacey answered, taking in the almost cartoonish physique and too-handsome face.
 Christ, Tasha was going to flip over this dude.
 Head-turners were Tasha’s type.

 “Gentleman?
 Lady friend?”
 Gaston inquired, obviously strategizing his tip game.